Enregistré comme favori 264 fois

 The local familiy's home was (re)built with support loans from the Marshall help, and is traditional for the time it was built (= very retro)...

-Staying here means participation alongside us in whatever everyday tasks we have to get done (depending on weather and season):
+Helping out means participation alongside household members in whatever everyday tasks we have to get done (depending on weather, season and need).
+We're strongly oriented towards sustainable development, achieving a certain level of self reliance, and reduced consumption.

 - Retrieving seaweed from shore